ToriRae324/Bamazon/README.md

 # Bamazon

 ## Overview
 Bamazon is a CLI app used in conjunction with MySQL that runs as a simple storefront.
-The app displays products from the database, takes in orders from customers and depletes stock from the store's inventory.
+The app displays products from the database, takes in orders from customers and depletes stock from the store's inventory The app allows Managers and Supervisors to perform additional functions.

 ### Customer View
 Customer View allows a customer to view and purchase products listed within the database.